Industrial Engineering Technology

 Industrial Maintenance Technology, Certificate of Specialization

-The Industrial Engineering Certificate of Achievement is a 26 -credit hour diploma consisting of foundational courses introduction to manufacturing, industrial electricity, maintenance practices, process controls, industrial power systems, and a machining course.
+The Industrial Engineering Certificate of Specialization is a 25-credit hour program consisting of foundational courses Introduction to Manufacturing, Introduction to Electricity, Maintenance Practices, Process and Control Systems, Pneumatics and Hydraulics, Motor Controls, and Industrial Wiring.
 Students graduating with a Certificate of Specialization can expect to enter the job market as entry-level technicians.

 Program Outcomes